Kanishka3/WidgetKit-Demo/README.md

  Along with StaticConfiguration, you also need an Entry, Provider and something like a `Quote_WidgetDisplayName` to use it.

+#### Entry

-**Entry:** Consider it is like data structure that you are going to use throughout your app.
+Consider it is like data structure that you are going to use throughout your app.
 Your Entry should conform to `TimelineEntry` and include other data that you are going to use throughout the widget.(like the news headline for news app)

+#### Provider:
-**Provider:** Provider is the object which is going to tell the StaticConfiguration to update.
+Provider is the object which is going to tell the StaticConfiguration to update.
+Your provider should conform to `IntentTimelineProvider`.
 So, here is where the snapshot and updating the time entries stuff goes.

+**Placeholder:** : The placeholder view is a view that displays a generic representation of the widget.
+WidgetKit shows this view on the lock screen, and before rendering the widget’s content.

 ### Smart Stacks Relevance